 Where you hurt, doesn’t always point to the source of your pain.
 Pain along the outside of your pelvis, often moving down the outside of your thigh, used to be called trochanteric bursitis, or piriformis syndrome.
 We now know this kind of pelvis pain comes from the back and buttock muscles, rather like rotator cuff syndrome of the shoulders.

-Many people confuse hip and back pain.
-Hip pain can usually be felt in the groin, close to your pubic bone.
-It can travel down your inside or mid thigh to your knee.
+True hip pain is usually be felt in the groin, close to your pubic bone.
+It can travel down your inside or mid-thigh to your knee.

-Hip pain will often first be felt when you get up from a chair to walk (although you will also feel back pain like this ) and it will often be felt when you shift your leg to the side to get out of a car.
-Here are some exercises for hip pain.
+Hip osteoarthritis will often first be felt when you get up from a chair to walk (although you will also feel back pain like this ) and it will often be felt when you shift your leg to the side to get out of a car.
+Below are videos and links on advice on osteoarthritis and exercise videos for hip pain.

 Below are more exercises to try.
 Tensor Fascia Latae is a thick band of Fascia that runs down the side of your leg from your pelvis.

 Here are some tips and other exercises you may wish to try: